columose/Spotify-API/README.md

 ## Python Scripts
 All of the processing scripts for this project can be retrieved from the repository.
 Click on the 'Open in Colab' icon for better legibility, as each notebook cell becomes condensed when copying from Google Colab to Github.

+## Data availability
+Feel free to reach out if you would like access to the data on BigQuery.

 ## Looker Studio dashboard
 The main findings are summarised using an [interactive dashboard](https://lookerstudio.google.com/reporting/89c6378a-f65c-40d0-b712-72041bbcd563) in Looker Studio.